xyflow/react-flow-docs/docs/getting-started/core-concepts.md

 <CodeViewer codePath="api-flows/IntroductionFlow2" applyStyles={false} options={editorOptions} additionalFiles={['nodes.js', 'edges.js']} />

 What is happening here?
-Whenever React Flow triggers a change (node drag, edge select, etc.), the `onNodesChange` handler gets called.
+Whenever React Flow triggers a change (node init, node drag, edge select, etc.), the `onNodesChange` handler gets called.
 We export an `applyNodeChanges` handler so that you don't need to handle the changes by yourself.
 The `applyNodeChanges` handler returns an updated array of nodes that is your new nodes array.
 You now have an interactive flow with the following kinds of interactions:

 - selectable nodes and edges
 - draggable nodes